buildtimetrend/python-lib/README.md

 Usage
 -----

-This library powers the [Buildtime Trend client](https://github.com/buildtimetrend/python-client), have a look at its documentation on how to use it.
+The [Buildtime Trend client](https://github.com/buildtimetrend/python-client) is one of the ways to use this library, have a look at its documentation on how to use it.

 Store build time data in xml (native mode)
 ------------------------------------------